appwriters-dev/masterflutter/chapters/ch02-object-oriented-programming/ls02-principles-of-oop.md

 ---
 id: ls02-principles-of-oop
 title: Principles of OOP
 description: The principles of OOP are designed to make it easier to create complex, modular, and scalable programs by organizing code into small, reusable units called classes.
-Principles like encapsulation, abstraction, inheritance, help to reduce complexity and improve the maintainability and reusability of code.
+Principles like encapsulation, abstraction, inheritance, help to reduce complexity and improve the maintainability and re-usability of code.
 ---

 ## Encapsulation